ros-tooling/cross_compile/troubleshooting.md

 **Solution:** Check that the workspace contains a `src` directory with the source code that you want to cross-compile.
 Moreover, it is important that the packages are actually present in the workspace and that they are not only symlinked.

+#### The compiler is not able to compile a simple test program

+This error will happen as soon as the first C or C++ package are being compiled.

+**Possible reasons:** The most common reason is that the compiler can't find its required dependencies, which should be specified in the sysroot.

+**Solution:** Ensure that a sysroot has been built and it's named `sysroots/<architecture-name>`.
+If it exists, ensure that it's correctly set in the toolchain file.

 #### Linker missing libPocoFoundation and or libyaml

 While cross-compiling the ROS2 SDK you may get the following or a similar error